Talha-Taki002/TalhaTaki/README.md

 # Hi there!
 I'm **Taki** 👋

 Welcome to my GitHub profile!
-I'm an undergraduate at [**RUET**](https://www.ruet.ac.bd/), passionate about **technology, engineering, and innovation**.
+I'm an undergraduate student at [**RUET**](https://www.ruet.ac.bd/), passionate about **technology, engineering, and innovation**.
 I enjoy diving into new fields, exploring cutting-edge topics, and building exciting projects.

 ---